rcos/CSCI-4470-OpenSource/Modules/01.Introduction/Lab-Introduction.md

   	 - Please have your name and a photo in the markdown page .
 [Here is a sample page](https://github.com/mskmoorthy/Doc-ex1/blob/master/lab-1-sample.Md).
   	 - You can copy and paste screen shots as well as add text.
   	 - Please add your Discord handle.
-  4. If you haven't already joined our Discord, use this invitation to join [https://discord.gg/R9qyC7aY](https://discord.gg/R9qyC7aY)
-     - Post a message into the "#general" channel
-     - Capture the post and paste it into your Lab 1 notebook.

 ## 2. Reading assignments - make sure to reflect on these in `lab1.md` in your repository
   1. Please read the 10 criteria of [Open Source Definition](http://opensource.org/osd) and understand why they are important.